danish7x7/cmpe-256-project/README.md

 ## Project Overview

 This project aims to develop an advanced fashion recommender system that goes beyond basic rating predictions by incorporating visual elements and style attributes.
-Using the DeepFashion Database, we implement multiple recommendation algorithms to suggest fashion items and complete outfits that match users' personal styles.
+Using the DeepFashion Database, we implement multiple recommendation algorithms to suggest fashion items and with similarities in attribute, category, and visual features.

 ### Key Features
-- Outfit recommendations based on user preferences
+- Outfit recommendations based on attributes and categorical similarities
-- Personalized fashion item recommendations
-- Visual and stylistic similarity analysis between fashion items
+- Visual similarity analysis between fashion items

 ## Dataset